TouhidZaman/TouhidZaman/README.md

 # Muhammad Touhiduzzaman
-Hi there 👋.
-Myself Muhammad Touhiduzzaman.
-I'm a MERN Stack Web Developer, and currently working as a software engineer at Stitchworks  Software  Pvt Ltd - India.
-I consider myself a dedicated developer who enjoys coding and developing various web applications using modern technologies.
-I'm a quick learner who loves to learn and explore new things.
-I also love to solve various programming-related problems.
+Greetings! 👋 I'm Muhammad Touhiduzzaman, a passionate MERN Stack developer specializing in React and Next.js.
+Presently, I thrive as a Frontend Engineer at Akaar IT Limited.
+With a strong commitment to my craft, I find genuine joy in crafting diverse web applications using cutting-edge technologies.
+An avid learner at heart, I relish acquiring new skills and delving into uncharted territories.
+I'm equally enamored with tackling intricate programming challenges, making problem-solving a cherished endeavor of mine.

 ### Get in touch